tkodimac/power_memory_java/README.md

 - **Grey (#c1b8b896)**: The background color complements the overall game layout, providing a neutral and calming mini backdrop.
 - **Black (#252323)**: Used for text and header elements, offering a clear and legible contrast against the background.
 - **White (#fff)**: Utilized for text in the header and footer, ensuring visibility and readability against the blue background.
-- **Chocolate (#d2691e)**: Utilized as a background color for the game, ensuring visibility and vivid against the game components.
+- **Chocolate (#d2691e)**: Utilized as a background color for the game, ensuring visibility and vividness against the game components.

 #### Typography
 The game utilizes a clear and easy-to-read font to ensure a comfortable reading experience for players.